cryptoclidus/spectral-workbook/README.md

 # spectral-workbook

 An electron app to fetch spectral data, crunch calculations, and upload to publiclab's spectral workench.
 This project is in prototype stage.
+While other spectrometer software exist, currently there aren't any known programs designed to fetch live spectral data directly from a raspberry pi.
+The goal is to have a dedicated software for desktops to upload webcam and raspberry pi data directly to spectralworkbench to greatly enhance the data collection experience.
+Data can be previewed and downloaded/uploaded with basic calculations and calibration for a faster workflow.

 ## Getting Started